-The Articles of Association together with the minutes of the Board of Directors and Bowls and Social Committee meetings are all available for viewing on the cupboard top adjacent to the bar.
+The minutes of the Board of Directors and Bowls and Social Committee meetings are all available for viewing on the cupboard top adjacent to the bar.

 A suggestion box is located at reception to enable any member to provide ideas that might improve the club.
 These are discussed at the monthly board meeting and several suggestions have been incorporated into the operations of the club.